 - Take time to prepare

-- Increase workload for pharmacy teams which can contribute to drug errors
+- Increased workload for pharmacy teams can contribute to drug errors

 - Not childproof

-PillTime is an online pharmacy that sorts patient’s repeat medication into easy to manage pouches.
-Each pouch is clearly labelled and contains all drugs (removed from its original packaging) which need to be taken at a specific time of the day, for example, morning.
-Where possible PillTime will also request a patient’s medication when it is due.
-Patients medicines are delivered free of charge by post.
+PillTime is an online pharmacy that sorts patients’ repeat medication into easy-to-manage pouches.
+Each pouch is clearly labeled and contains all drugs (removed from its original packaging) which need to be taken at a specific time of the day, for example, morning.
+Where possible, PillTime will also request a patient’s medication when it is due.
+Patients’ medicines are delivered free of charge by post.

 Certain drugs should not be placed in dosette boxes.
-Some drugs need to be kept in their original packaging due to (physiochemical) properties of the formulation.
-List of drugs which should not be placed in dosette boxes:
+Some drugs need to be kept in their original packaging due to the (physiochemical) properties of the formulation.
+List of drugs that should not be placed in dosette boxes:

-- Drugs which are moisture sensitive.
-These need to be kept in its original packaging.
-The requirement for the storage of medication in its original packaging is usually included on the box.
+- Drugs that are sensitive to moisture.
+These need to be kept in their original packaging.
+The requirement for the storage of medication in its original packaging is usually included in the box.
 The advice reads ‘keep medicine in its original container.’
-Common formulations in this category include soluble, effervescent and dispersible tablets, for example, aspirin 75mg, prednisolone soluble tablets, Madopar dispersible tablets.
+Common formulations in this category include soluble, effervescent and dispersible tablets, for example, Aspirin 75mg, prednisolone soluble tablets, Madopar dispersible tablets.

-- Hygroscopic drugs (drugs which absorb moisture), for example, sodium valproate, Epilim tablets, ciclosporin (Neoral) capsules, Madopar capsules, prochlorperazine buccal tablets, some nicorandil tablets, Pradaxa (dabigatran).
+- Hygroscopic drugs (drugs that absorb moisture), for example, Sodium Valproate, Epilim tablets, Ciclosporin (Neoral) capsules, Madopar capsules, Prochlorperazine Buccal tablets, some Nicorandil tablets, Pradaxa (Dabigatran).

 - Drugs which need to be refrigerated for example Nardil (phenelzine), Fludrocortisone tablets (can be stored for up to 30 days at room temperature up to 25°C)

-- Drugs which may cause skin reactions, for example, Creon (pancreatin), chlorpromazine tablets.
+- Drugs that may cause skin reactions, for example, Creon (Pancreatin), Chlorpromazine tablets.

-- Drugs which need to be protected from the light
+- Drugs that need to be protected from the light

 PuTwo Pill Box 7 Days 28 Compartments

-- Total storage space of 28 compartments allowing to organise medicines which need to be taken for up to four times a day
+- Total storage space of 28 compartments allowing to organize medicines which need to be taken for up to four times a day

 - Deep (spacious) containers